AlaaMezian/java8-plus-features/README.md

 Lets say moduliraty is the best approach when writing an application, the re usability aspect along side and code speration are the most important benifits when it comes to writing clean code and java modules have to do just that.

-Modules have a concept of dependencies, can export a public API and keep implementation details hidden/private.
+Modules have a concept of dependencies, can export a public API and keep implementation details hidden/private which is most important no calsses can tlk to each other unless a configuration is added in module.info (exports/requires).

 One of the main motivations here is to provide modular JVM, which can run on devices with a lot less available memory.